Carlton Bolling: History

 On 15 March 1993, the school featured in a Panorama documentary called A Class Apart about the emergence of an underclass in Asian communities in Britain, narrated by Martin Bashir.
 The headteacher complained to the Broadcasting Complaints Commission that the college was statistically misrepresented in a negative light.
 The BCC upheld three of his complaints.

 In September 2006, Carlton Bolling College acquired specialist college status for mathematics and computing.

 In 2014 BBC Radio Four implicated the school's involvement in the Trojan Horse Scandal which enforces Islamist views through the board of governors.

-In 2017, the new building was built and the college became a secondary school.
-Its name changed from Carlton Bolling College to Carlton Bolling.
+In 2017, the new campus was built at the same location and features a 3-floor building for mainstream education with a dedicated sports centre.
+The college then became a secondary school, with its name changing from Carlton Bolling College to Carlton Bolling.
+Now, the Carlton Bolling campus features an on-site boxing academy where students who have trouble learning at the main building are sent.
+A dedicated "Technical Studies Centre", situated on Undercliffe Lane, off Newlands Place, is dedicated to subjects such as creative studies, health and social care/child development and construction.
+The sports centre features a sports hall and 2 small PE rooms, as well as boy/girl changing rooms.
+The school is also equipped with a 3G multi-purpose pitch as well as a tennis court.

-Previously a community school administered by City of Bradford Metropolitan District Council, in June 2019 Carlton Bolling converted to academy status.
+Previously a community school administered by City of Bradford Metropolitan District Council, in June 2019 Carlton Bolling converted to academy status with the academy now being run by its own Carlton Academy Trust.
+Carlton Bolling, in recent years, has received many awards/status' such as the "World Class" school status and OFSTED's "Outstanding" rating numerous times.